Pratham5934U/cryptonite_taskphase_pratham2025/Linux_Luminarium/Comprehending_Commands.md

+# Comprehending Commands

-# 1. cat: not the pet, but the command
+## 1. cat: not the pet, but the command

 **Flag:**
 pwn.college{E4LKRg0P1sE3A5BZGyvV4YOMhOJ.dFzN1QDLzcTN0czW}